1: to bring into domestic use: ADOPT

 If you don’t have children, make a point to find some and introduce your puppy to them.
 Even from a safe distance, this is a great socialization goal.
 You need to ensure that your puppy learns about kids.
 Teach him how to behave around children.
 If you have kids, you need to teach them an acceptable way to handle and interact with the puppy.

 Often a kid’s behavior will amp up a puppy and get them chasing, jumping, and nipping.
 Kids move erratically and make high-pitched noises.
-A child’s energy excites puppies.
+A child’s energy excites a puppy.
 Kids can also be rough with animals.
 Be sure that your children (or any children that are involved with your puppy) are 100% supervised by a responsible adult.
 It is unfair for a dog to suffer the wrath of a child who shouts and yanks his leash, or handles the puppy roughly.

 Take the time to teach your children and any other children that are coming in contact with your puppy how to interact with him.
 Just as you teach your pup in short sessions, do the same with the kids, too long could prove to be too much.

 The family dog (of the victim) causes over 40% of injuries.
 The face, head, and neck area are the most frequent sites of injury.

-Use a calm, quiet intonation with the puppy.
+Use a calm, quiet voice with the puppy.